-The Casper Ghosts of Casper, Wyoming, existed in the Pioneer League, and served as a Rookie-Advanced level affiliate of the Colorado Rockies, for four seasons before passing away permanently.
+The Casper Ghosts of Casper, Wyoming, was a team identity that existed in the Pioneer League for four seasons.
+For that short time, the Ghosts served as a Rookie-Advanced level affiliate of the Colorado Rockies.

-On the diamond, the Ghosts glowed with talent in their four years, featuring the pro debuts of several future big-leaguers, including Trevor Story, Corey Dickerson, and the great Nolan Arenado.
-With the relative proximity to Denver, the Rockies sent a few big names north across the border, including Todd Helton and Mike Timlin.
+On the diamond, the Ghosts glowed with talent in their four years, featuring the pro debuts of several future big-leaguers, including Trevor Story, Corey Dickerson, and Nolan Arenado.
+With their relative proximity to Denver, the Rockies sent a few big names north across the border, including Todd Helton and Mike Timlin.

 It was all a flash-in-the-pan, however, and after the 2011 season, Casper gave up the ghost for good.
 The Rockies bought the franchise and moved it to Grand Junction, Colorado, where they now play as the Grand Junction Rockies.